Sanderstead: History

 Sanderstead appears in the Domesday Book of 1086 as Sandestede, and belonging to St Peter's Abbey, Winchester.
 It had a noted population (probably of just the adult males) of 26 including 21 villagers, 4 slaves and 1 cottager.
 Its Domesday assets were assessed as 5 hides, and 10 carucates of arable land.
 It had 9 ploughs and wood worth 30 hogs.
 Its Domesday entry records that in the time of Edward the Confessor it was valued at 100 shillings, and now 12 pounds; and yet it produces 15 pounds.

 The village was granted to Sir John Gresham by Henry VIII following the Dissolution of the Monasteries.
 It was passed to his son Richard who subsequently sold it to John Ownsted, the transfer being ratified in 1591.
 Ownsted died without issue in 1600, and devised his estates to his two sisters and cousin Harman Atwood, with Atwood subsequently purchasing the shares of his joint legatees.
 The Atwood family had a long association with Sanderstead, with inscriptions at the local church indicating a presence in the village from the reign of Edward II.

 The manor house, known as Sanderstead Court, was substantially remodelled by Harman Atwood.
 This large country house was probably first constructed in the early sixteenth century.
 The Atwoods continued to occupy the house until 1778, when it was devised to Atwood Wigsell.
 It was turned into a hotel in 1928, and before the Second World War it was used by the Royal Air Force (RAF).
 It was very badly damaged by fire (not a bomb) in 1944 and was demolished in 1958.
 One very small part of the hotel building does however still stand.
-On the site now stands "Sanderstead Court", a three-storey block of flats.
+On the site now stands "Sanderstead Court", a cluster of two-storey blocks of flats.